pg-format/pgraphs/README.md

 serializations **PG format** and **PG-JSON** have first been proposed by Hirokazu Chiba, Ryota Yamanaka, and Shota Matsumoto ([2019](https://arxiv.org/abs/1907.03936), [2022](https://arxiv.org/abs/2203.06393)).
+The additional format **PG-NDJSON** has been derived from PG-JSON.

 A [formal description of Property Graph Exchange Format ](./docs/pg-format.md) and [an illustrating example](./docs/pg-format.pg) can be found [in the `docs` directory](./docs) of this repository.
 There is also a JSON Schema [`pg-schema.json`](pg-schema.json) to define and validate PG-JSON.

-To give an example, the same graph in PG format and PG-JSON format:
+To give an example, the same graph in PG format, PG-JSON and PG-NDJSON:

 ~~~
 # NODES